keyan-m/elm-cardano/README.md

 Many thanks to the person (they know who they are) who contributed the logo.

 ## Maintainer notes

-Don’t forget to update the version tag in the quickstart instructions

 Cargo-dist TLDR:
 ```sh